MicrosoftDocs/memdocs/memdocs/intune/user-help/update-device-settings-windows.md

 ## Operating system isn't supported

 The operating system (OS) version that's on your device isn't supported.
-It's possible that the latest version of Windows doesn't work with your organization's apps, tools, and other internal infrastructure.
-To resolve this issue, upgrade the OS, or contact your IT support person to find out what the OS requirements are for your device.
+The current version of Windows might not work with your organization's apps, tools, or other internal infrastructure.
+To resolve this issue, either upgrade or downgrade to an OS version supported by your organization.
+OS requirements vary by organization.
+Contact your IT support person to find out what requirements you need to meet.

 For information about how to upgrade to Windows 11, see: